ryantd42/NY-Legislative-Git/2023/A6636B-2023/bill.md

   This estimate, dated March 8, 2024, and intended for use  only  during the  2024  Legislative  Session, is Fiscal Note No. 2024-87, prepared by the Actuary for the New York State and Local Retirement System.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  SUMMARY: This proposed legislation, as it relates to the New York City Retirement Systems and Pension Funds (NYCRS) would increase the Cost-of- Living Adjustment (COLA) base limit of $18,000 by 50% of CPI  each  year (limited to between 1% and 3%), starting on September 1, 2024.

+  EXPECTED INCREASE (DECREASE) IN EMPLOYER CONTRIBUTIONS by Fiscal Year for the first 25 years ($ in Millions) Year  NYCERS  TRS  BERS  POLICE  FIRE  TOTAL
+  2025  363.1  215.7  18.2  207.6  55.3  859.9
+  2026  42.9  34.4  3.9  11.7  4.5  97.4
+  2027  43.8  34.8  4.0  11.7  4.6  98.9
+  2028  44.6  35.3  4.1  11.8  4.7  100.5
+  2029  45.5  35.8  4.2  11.8  4.8  102.1
+  2030  46.5  36.3  4.3  11.9  4.9  103.9
+  2031  47.4  36.8  4.4  12.0  5.0  105.6
+  2032  48.4  37.3  4.5  12.1  5.2  107.5
+  2033  49.4  37.8  4.6  12.2  5.3  109.3
+  2034  50.5  38.4  4.7  12.4  5.4  111.4
+  2035  51.6  38.9  4.8  12.5  5.5  113.3
+  2036  52.7  39.5  2.4  12.7  5.6  112.9
+  2037  27.1  40.1  2.5  6.4  3.3  79.4
+  2038  28.3  40.7  2.6  6.7  3.4  81.7
+  2039  29.5  19.4  2.8  7.0  3.6  62.3
+  2040  30.9  20.0  2.9  7.3  3.8  64.9
+  2041  32.3  20.7  3.0  7.7  4.0  67.7
+  2042  33.7  21.5  3.2  8.0  4.2  70.6
+  2043  35.2  22.2  3.3  8.4  4.4  73.5
+  2044  36.8  23.0  3.5  8.9  4.6  76.8
+  2045  38.5  23.8  3.7  9.3  4.8  80.1
+  2046  40.2  24.6  3.8  9.7  5.0  83.3
+  2047  42.0  25.5  4.0  10.2  5.2  86.9
+  2048  43.8  26.4  4.2  10.7  5.4  90.5
+  2049  45.7  27.3  4.4  11.2  5.7  94.3
+ A. 6636--B  5

+  Employer  Contribution  impact  beyond  Fiscal Year 2049 is not shown.
+ Projected contributions include future new hires that may be impacted.
+  The  initial  increase  in employer contributions of $859.9 million is estimated to be $700.3 million for New York City and $159.6 million  for the other obligors of NYCRS.

+  INITIAL INCREASE (DECREASE) IN ACTUARIAL LIABILITIES as of June 30, 2023 ($ in Millions)
+  Present Value (PV)  NYCERS  TRS  BERS  POLICE  FIRE PV of Benefits:  648.1  487.9  44.9  272.4  86.8
+  PV of Employee Contributions:  0.0  0.0  0.0  0.0  0.0
+  PV of Employer Contributions:  648.1  487.9  44.9  272.4  86.8
+  Unfunded Accrued Liabilities:  495.7  350.2  31.2  226.8  65.1

+  AMORTIZATION OF UNFUNDED ACCRUED LIABILITY

+  NYCERS  TRS  BERS  POLICE  FIRE
+ Number of Payments:  12  14  11  12  12
+ Fiscal Year of
+ Last Payment:  2036  2038  2035  2036  2036
+ Amortization
+ Payment:  26.8 M  22.0 M  2.5 M  6.5 M  2.5 M
+ Additional One-time
+ Payment:  321.1 M  181.7 M  14.4 M  196.0 M  50.9 M

+  Unfunded  Accrued  Liability  (UAL)  increases for active members were amortized over the expected remaining working lifetime of those impacted by the benefit changes using level dollar payments.
+UAL attributable  to terminated  vested  members  and  current retirees was recognized in the first year.
+  CENSUS DATA: The estimates presented herein are based  on  preliminary census  data  collected  as  of  June  30, 2023.
+The census data for the impacted population is summarized below.

+  NYCERS  TRS  BERS  POLICE  FIRE

+ Active Members
+ - Number Count:  180,354  124,368  24,613  33,800  10,720
+ - Average Age:  47.8  44.4  51.4  37.6  40.8
+ - Average Service:  11.8  12.3  9.7  11.3  13.9
+ - Average Salary:  88,800  98,500  59,700  128,600  139,500
+ Term.
+Vested Members
+ - Number Count:  29,272  21,830  2,887  1,493  59
+ - Average Age:  51.7  47.0  52.0  38.2  43.9
+ Receiving Members
+ - Number Count:  170,396  93,759  21,218  54,321  16,871
+ - Average Age:  71.8  74.8  74.0  63.2  67.6

+  IMPACT ON MEMBER BENEFITS:  Currently  the  COLA  provides  an  annual increase  equal  to a percentage of the maximum annual retirement allow- ance, but limited to the first $18,000 of retirement allowance.
+  The costs in the tables above are based on providing for  an  increase in  the $18,000 limit starting on September 1, 2024 and each year there-
+ A. 6636--B  6

+ after.
+This increase would be equal to the  increase  in  the  consumer price  index  (CPI) in the one-year period ending on the prior March 31, rounded to the next higher one-tenth of one percent, but not  more  than 3% nor less than 1%.
+  IMPORTANT  NOTE:  An  alternate  interpretation of the proposed legis- lation could use the increasing $18,000 as the base for all retirees for calculating COLA rather than as the limit of  the  retirement  allowance subject  to  the COLA increase.
+To the extent that implementation of the proposed legislation follows this alternate  interpretation,  the  costs for  this  proposed  legislation  may  be as much as 75% higher than the costs disclosed above (i.e., a $2.7 billion total initial increase in PV of Benefits).
+  ASSUMPTIONS AND METHODS: The  estimates  presented  herein  have  been calculated  based  on the Revised 2021 Actuarial Assumptions and Methods of the impacted retirement systems.
+In addition:
+  * New entrants were assumed to replace exiting members so  that  total payroll increases by 3% each year for impacted groups.
+New entrant demo- graphics were developed based on data for recent new hires and actuarial judgement.
+  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the actuarial assumptions, methods,  and  models  used,  demo- graphics  of  the  impacted population and other factors such as invest- ment, contribution, and other risks.
+If actual experience deviates  from actuarial  assumptions,  the  actual  costs  could  differ  from  those presented herein.
+Quantifying these risks is beyond the  scope  of  this Fiscal Note.
+  This  Fiscal  Note  is intended to measure pension-related impacts and does not include other potential costs (e.g., administrative  and  Other Postemployment Benefits).
+  STATEMENT OF ACTUARIAL OPINION: Marek Tyszkiewicz and Gregory Zelikov- sky  are members of the Society of Actuaries and the American Academy of Actuaries.
+We are members of NYCERS but do not believe  it  impairs  our objectivity  and  we  meet  the  Qualification Standards of the American Academy of Actuaries to render the actuarial opinion  contained  herein.
+ To  the  best  of  our knowledge, the results contained herein have been prepared in accordance with generally accepted actuarial principles  and procedures  and  with  the Actuarial Standards of Practice issued by the Actuarial Standards Board.
+  FISCAL NOTE IDENTIFICATION: This Fiscal Note 2024-40  dated  April  3, 2024  was prepared by the Chief Actuary for the New York City Retirement Systems and Pension Funds.
+This estimate is intended for use only during the 2024 Legislative Session.